DeviLakshman/MPSS/README.md

-Contains code for our Software Term Project
+Contains code for our Software Engineering Lab Term Project